glmontano/aiml_notes/introduction_to_computer_vision.md

 CNNs also have a computational advantage.
 For an RGB 50x50 image, and ANN would rely on 50x50x3=7500 trainable parameters.
 CNNs however may use 10 sets of 3x3 kernels (the 10 is called a filter in this case).
 Each kernel is responsible for identifiying a feature.
 Further one will exist for each R, G and B though the number of inputs in this case is (3x3x3+1)x10 = 280 trainable parameters.
 Kernels therefore reduce dimensionality.

+# 1.2 CNN Architecture

+A CNN can be viewed as two stages.

+(1) Feature Extraction Satge
+(2) Prediction Stage

+### Prediction Stage

+For simplicity - the Prediction Stage is a simple ANN, and is all that we've learn so far about neural networks.
+The input here is a flattened repreesntation of the iamge from the Feature Extraction Stage.
+Thereafter, fully connected layers lead to the classification of the image.
+In the case of identifying whether an image is a cat - it is True or False (perhaps a dog).

+### Feature Extraction Stage

+This is the new stage for the CNN, containing the Convolution and Pooling layers.

+Convolution layers identify features of the image, and pooling to simplify outputs and less sensitive to locations.
+There may be multiple convolution and pooling layers.
+Once the features are deemed to be well extracted - they may enter the Prediction Stage or the ANN.

+## The Convolutional Layer

+Here, we revisit how the convulational layer works.
+It can be seen as a process where
+- a filter or kernel is established.
+This has a dimension less then that of the image
+- it is applied multiple times across the image, before a multiplicative process is applied
+- The result of the multiplicaiton process, at each filter application, makes an output

+The values of the filter are weights or trainable parameters, that are optimized using gradient descent.

+The output then enters a ReLu activation function.
+This is deemed the best function as it makes negative numbers 0, and this is useful as negative numbers don't exist in PixEls.

+## Pooling

+The next step in Feature Extraction is Pooling.
+The pooling layer helps removing unwanted features from the image, thereby reducing the size of the image and the computational cost.

+Pooling works by scanning through subsets of the feature map, and taking either the maximum, minimum or average.
+Of course, this means loss in information.
+However, for the purpose of feature extraction - we are OK in loosing immaterial pieces of information such as, multiple pixels of fur and so on.
+Perhaps, there're redundant pieces of information in classifying an image.

+Pooling also helps with Spatial Invariance.
+It looks for cats in various sections of the image.
+Lastly, taking only pieces of information improve computational power, but also overfitting.

+## Flatten Layer

+All the columns of the output matrices are flattend into a single column, before entering the ANN.